That was a storm!

 The clan assembled Saturday night to enjoy three of the many good things in life; laughably-lousy films, any pizza, and each other.
 It’s a group of geezers of an age as yet undetermined by carbon-dating.
 They’ve suffered some losses.
 Some physical; alacrity, hue of hair (or hair itself), stamina… Some losses are of the heart; Sidney, Georgeanne, Tonda, Glen, Craig, Harlan… They’ve also gained from the years; thoughtfulness, vocabulary, timing, patience…waistline inches, dammit…

 They are a group that has done and continues to do much.
 They teach, act, think, write, care, sing, paint, think, direct, care, speak, manage, organize, think, and care.
-In the stormy outside world they are looked to for answers: they are authorities in various fields.
+In the stormy outside world they are occasionally sought for answers: they are authorities in various fields.
 Tonight, however, they gather in the shelter of each other’s company to laugh at all the storms.

 And laugh they do, often and raucously, loudly and sometimes inappropriately.